philipptrenz/photo-booth/README.md

 [sudo] npm start
 ```
 **NOTE: For using GPIO Pins the application has to run as root!**

-If you're using a Raspberry Pi, activate hardware acceleration by adding `dtoverlay=vc4-kms-v3d` to /boot/config.txt

 Learn more about Electron and its API in the [documentation](http://electron.atom.io/docs/latest).